Vyral/amy-wengerd/_posts/2023-06-09-understanding-the-shift-a-comprehensive-look-at-today-s-market-versus-last-year.md

 0:00 — Introduction

-0:37 — Stark County statistics: First half of 2022 vs the first half of 2023
+0:37 — Stark County statistics: First half of 2022 versus the first half of 2023

-2:05 — Summit County statistics: First half of 2022 vs the first half of 2023
+2:05 — Summit County statistics: First half of 2022 versus the first half of 2023

 3:38 — What does it all mean?